Down Under (play)

 Down Under is a 1975 Australian play by Bob Ellis and Anne Brooksbank.

+Premise

+In 1974 a couple, Marg and Joe, return to Australia from overseas and reunite with their old friends.

+Production History

 The original production had a cast that included Carmen Duncan and Bill Hunter.
-The Sydney Morning Herald critic said "this may be the best and bitchiest play since Don's Party."

-Towards the end of the play's run at the Nimrod, Ellis and Brooksbank brought the theatre.
+Towards the end of the play's run at the Nimrod, Ellis and Brooksbank bought the theatre.
 Ellis later said they bought it when Down Under was "under threat of eviction".

+The play was published by Currency Press.

+Reception

+The Sydney Morning Herald wrote "the play is about pseudo-intellectualism, disillusion, contemporary Aussie images and - as it subtitles itself - the Whitlam age... a well crafted, witty play."

+The Sunday Herald critic said "this may be the best and bitchiest play since Don's Party."

+The Bulletin said the writers "have skilfully constructed a good solid three-acter which accurately and entertainingly reflects -the times, yet in its emotional sterility goes no further."